runemalm/ddd-for-python/README.md

 ### Examples:

 The examples are coming shortly.

+The "shipping" context code can be found under the "examples" folder.

 ### Documentation: